IhorStoner/hillel-new/README.md

 # Barber-hillel
-(start server)  json-server --watch data.json
+(start server) npm start OR json-server --watch data.json Gulp watch(if you change scss to css)